BPMN-sw-evol/MSGF-hub/README.md

 #  MSGF-hub

-This is the monorepository that contains an example of a Business Process based System, the MSG Foundation case from the book "Object-Oriented and Classical Software Engineering" (Stephen R. Schach.
+This is the monorepository that contains an example of a Business Process based System, the MSG Foundation study case from the book "Object-Oriented and Classical Software Engineering" (Stephen R. Schach.
 2010).

-The MSG Foundation grants mortgage credits to young couples for the purchase of their house, so the system implements the application for these credit requests.
+The MSG Foundation grants mortgage credits to young couples for the purchase of their house, so this business process-based software implements the credit requests process.
 The foundation's name refers to the acronym of its founder and philanthropist Martha Stockton Greengage.

 ## Index